railsmechanic/eventsource/README.md

 ## Features

-- Support for multiple, isolated channels *(channel1 will not see events of channel2)*
+- Support for isolated channels *(channel1 will not see events of channel2)*
 - Support for global notifications across all channels *(every consumer receive this event)*
 - RESTful interface for publishing events, deleting, subscribing and getting information of/to channels
 - Token base authentication for publishing/deleting/getting information of channels